Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you’re in a non-UBE state such as California, rather than getting the MEE and MPT books, you will instead get two state-specific books keyed to your state’s essay and performance test subject matter.

-These coursebooks generally track with and complement your daily assignments.
-You will take these books with you to class, as they contain much needed content review, exercises, practice problems and drills.
+These course books generally track with your daily assignments.
+They contain much needed content review, exercises, practice problems and drills.

 Overall, I really like the Kaplan books.
 The content portions of these books are extremely well-written and provide some great acronyms and mnemonics to help you memorize necessary material.
-In addition, they aren’t filled with fluff.
+In addition, they aren’t filled with fluff (see BARBRI for that).

 Instead, Kaplan has you take periodic diagnostic tests to measure how you’re progressing and a couple simulated exams, but only in one-day increments.
 You will either have a day for a simulated MBE exam or a simulated essay/performance test, and not back-to-back.